-Other State Level Source(s) of Funds.

-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as c.
-Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
-Select one:
+Other Local Government Level Source(s) of Funds.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial Accountability I-4 4: Non-Federal Matching Funds (3 of 3) make up ion Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes b) provider-related donations; and/or, (c) federal funds.
+Select one: ● None e of the specified sources of funds contribute to the non-federal share of computable waiver costs following source(s) are used ck each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix I: Financial Accountability I- S 5: Exclusion of Medicaid Payment for Room and Board a.
+Services Furnished in Residential Settings.
+Select one: ervices under this waiver are furnished in residential settings other than the private residence of the vidual. pecified in Appendix C, the state furnishes waiver services in residential settings other than the personal home are individual.